 Ski Resort Guide

-One of the world's best, and most famous ski resorts, Chamonix Mont-Blanc has something for everyone, from the gentler slopes of Les Houches, through to the steep and deep of the Grands Montets.
+Chamonis is one of the world's best, and most famous ski and snowboard resorts, and has something for everyone, from the gentler slopes of Les Houches, through to the steep and deep of the Grands Montets.
 Not forgetting La Tour, Brevent and Flegere for intermediates.

 1 Hour 15 Mins